fatiando/2023-kegs/README.md

 capabilities and ease of use.
 We will also take the opportunity to discuss upcoming developments, our roadmap for the future and plans for implementing highly requested features.

+## About the speaker

+Santiago Soler is an Argentinean Physicist and PhD in Geophysics.
+His research is mainly around potential fields, focused on the development of new methodologies for processing and modelling gravity and magnetic fields.
+Examples of these are the forward modelling of tesseroids (spherical prisms) with variable density, and the gradient-boosted equivalent sources, that allow to interpolate, grid and upward continue very large datasets of harmonic fields.
+In parallel to his research, he is committed to contribute to open-source scientific software and open science initiatives.
+He is one of the core developers of the Fatiando a Terra project: a collection of open-source Python libraries for geosciences.
+Nowadays, he works as a Postdoctoral Research Fellow at the University of British Columbia, under the supervision of Dr. Lindsey Heagy and within the Geophysical Inversion Facility group.
+His current research aims to characterize serpentinized rock deposits using joint inversions of gravity and magnetic data in order to assess their potential for carbon sequestration.
+He continues contributing to the open-source geoscientific ecosystem by participating in the development of Fatiando a Terra and SimPEG, a Python framework for geophysical inversions.